 See Guidelines to Practice under the AIAA Code of Ethics for additional detail.

 Recommendations, Criticisms, and Questions (Updated 2 March 2015)

 Any AIAA member or non-member may submit a written, recommendation, criticism, or question.
-These may be submitted to Rodger Williams, AIAA Ethics Committee Liaison, to the address or email below.
+These may be submitted to Emily Springer, AIAA Ethics Committee Liaison, to the address or email below.

 Reporting Ethical Misconduct

 All AIAA members should report observed, suspected, or apparent ethical misconduct in accordance with the Code of Ethics and the Ethics Committee procedures.
 If an individual is unsure whether a suspected incident falls within the definition of ethical misconduct, he or she may contact the Ethics Committee (EC) Staff Liaison for clarification.